 - Evaluate patients in a variety of clinical settings, establishing rapport with the patient and family in order to obtain a complete history and physical examination (PC)(IC).

 - Summarize history and exam findings, especially the key elements.
 (MK)(IC).

 - Prepare a complete written summary of the history and physical and orally present the case in a chief complaint focused and chronological manner (PC)(IC).

 - Identify clinical problems and outline an initial diagnostic and therapeutic plan (PC).

-- Know when hospitalization and diagnostic tests are indicated (PC).
+- Recognize when hospitalization and diagnostic tests are indicated (PC).

-- Select the diagnostic tests which are most likely to be useful and be aware of their costs and limitations (PC)(SBP).
+- Identify the most useful diagnostic tests and be aware of their costs and limitations (PC)(SBP).

 - Effectively communicate information about the diagnosis and treatment to patients and families (IC).

 - Obtain updated information relevant to the diagnosis and treatment of the patient, performing a literature search and critical review of the literature (PBL).